A strange spiral appears amidst the northern lights in the Alaskan night sky

-ANCHORAGE, Alaska (AP) — Fans of the northern light got a surprise mixed in as the green bands of light danced in the Alaskan skies: a galaxy-like light blue spiral appeared amid the aurora borealis for a few minutes.
+ANCHORAGE, Alaska — Northern light enthusiasts got a surprise mixed in as the green bands of light danced in the Alaskan skies: A bright blue, galaxy-like spiral appeared amid the aurora borealis for a few minutes.

 The cause early Saturday morning was more mundane than an alien invasion or the appearance of a portal to faraway parts of the universe.
 It was just excess fuel released from a SpaceX rocket that lifted off from California about three hours before the helix appeared.